kcostya/call-for-code-fires/README.md

 In the future, we would like to use higher resolution data and new surface features to be able to forecast the direction and speed of fires.
 From our ~50 km resolution, we would like to go to some hundred meters as lots of satellite data enable us to build this high-resolution dataset.
 We couldn’t train the whole area at once in one model because of the size of the data, only a part of it.
 But this way our prediction model would be more independent of specific places, and more dependent on the features of the environment.
 To train this model we plan to divide the forecast region to overlapping smaller areas and train the model on them.
 This way the trained model could be used on existing fires to forecast the movement of that fires.

 ![highres](images/highres_plan.JPG)

+We want to improve the satellite-based fire observation.
+Our goal is to make a system, that is able to distinguish new fires from earlier existing fires.
+The problem is that the exact coordinate of the same fire can be different from observation to observation as the fire moves a bit, thick clouds can cover the area, or there can be small errors of measurement.
+Because of these factors, it is hard to tell visually from one observation to the other if the coordinate is a new fire, or only the earlier fires hot-point shifted a bit, or last time the fire wasn't visible because of the weather.
+To address this we want to introduce a filtering system.
+This is going to be a combination of a spatial and time distance filter.
+For example, we can set the minimum threshold for spatial distance, and the system will show a coordinate as new fire, only if it is further away from all earlier fires than the threshold.
+We can combine this with a minimum and maximum time threshold.
+This way if a fire wasn't visible for one or two observations because of the weather we can compare it to a last known location.
+Of course only up to the maximum time threshold.
+The thresholds will start with default values but will be changeable for more experienced users.

 ### Credits and Thanks